-A child's Aboriginal heritage is honoured with every attempt to place him or her with family or within an Aboriginal community.
-Aboriginal child and family service agencies work both on and off reserves and actively participate in adoption processes.
+A child's Indigenous heritage is honoured with every attempt to place them with family or within an Indigenous community.
+Indigenous child and family service agencies work both on and off reserves and actively participate in adoption processes.

 Q: What is a home study?